AGCoL

 1. Summarize This will output basic statistics.
 Run this first to make sure your input is valid.

-2. Convert The convert NCBI or Ensembl create the /sequence and /annotation sub-directories with files ready for input to symap.
-These scripts first remove any existing FASTA and GFF files from the sub-directories.
+2. Convert The NCBI and Ensembl options create the /sequence and /annotation sub-directories with files ready for input to symap.
+If these sub-directories exist, any existing FASTA and GFF files will be removed from them.

 3. Summarize